CS-433/ml-project-2-stochasticgnocchidescent_project2/README.md

 - time
 - torchvision 0.2.2

-Shold there be any dependency issue, please refer too `misc/dump_packages_versions.txt` for details on the packages in our Ubuntu conda (anaconda3) environment
+Should there be any dependency issue, please refer too `misc/dump_packages_versions.txt` for details on the packages in our Ubuntu conda (anaconda3) environment